- After Effects User Guide

 When a layer is locked, the Lock icon appears in the A/V Features column, which appears by default to the left of the layer name in the Timeline panel.

-You can use labels (colored boxes in the Label column) in the Project panel and Timeline panel to organize and manage compositions, footage items, and layers.
-By default, different label colors indicate different kinds of footage items, but you can assign label colors to indicate whatever categories you choose.
+You can use labels (colored boxes in the Label column) in the Project panel and Timeline panel to organize and manage compositions, footage items, layers, and keyframes.

 You can mark a layer as shy and then use the Hide Shy Layers composition switch at the top of the Timeline panel to hide all shy layers in the Timeline panel layer outline.
 Making layers shy is useful for making room in the Timeline panel to show the layers and layer properties that you want to adjust.